XpiritBV/GABC2018_HandsOnLabs/ML/step1.md

 ## Train

 Part of the split data goes to the model training part.
 Which is based on the *two-class boosted decision tree*.
-There are more classification options available, so when you have time, try some others to see how they score.
+There are more classification options available, so when you have time, try some others to see how they score (see below for an explanation how to check the scoring).

 ## Score and evaluate